 The Rise Of Ambien In The US

 Ambien article - image 1According to the Centers for Disease Control and Prevention, around a third of American adults do not get the amount of sleep required for their age and gender, and approximately 4% do use sleep-aid drugs.
-Since everyone has experienced bouts of insomnia at times, we all know about the tossing, turning, and the frustration that can come from the lack of sleep.
+Since everyone has experienced bouts of insomnia, we all know about the tossing, turning, and frustration that can come from the lack of sleep.
 And we know the effect of this during our waking hours.
-In the battle against insomnia, Ambien, its chemical name zolpidem tartrate, is a prescription sedative drug that has gained a lot of popularity in the US.
+In the battle against insomnia, Ambien, its chemical name zolpidem tartrate, is a prescription sedative drug that has gained much popularity in the US.

-Manufacturing Ambien is certainly not the first time a pharmaceutical company has tried to come up with sleeping aids.
-Ambien was developed with the intent of avoiding some of the symptoms that other sleeping aids would cause, such as next day grogginess and drowsiness, among other symptoms.
+Manufacturing Ambien is certainly not the first time a pharmaceutical company has tried to develop sleeping aids.
+Ambien was developed to avoid some of the symptoms that other sleeping aids would cause, such as next-day grogginess and drowsiness, among other symptoms.

-Here are some of the facts regarding how Ambien came into the American market.
+Here are some facts regarding how Ambien entered the American market.

-In 1991, the clinical trials of Ambien were completed and since then it became available.
-Ambien is manufactured by Sanofi-Aventis, a French pharmaceutical company.
+Sanofi-Aventis, a French pharmaceutical company, manufactures Ambien.
 Zolpidem was first launched in France in 1988.
-Five years later, it was brought to America, under the name Ambien, but it wasn’t until 2007 that the Food and Drug Administration (FDA), approved the generic form of Ambien, making the drug widely available.
-There are other products that have the same active ingredients as Ambien but under a different name.
+Five years later, it was brought to America under the name Ambien.
+Still, it wasn’t until 2007 that the Food and Drug Administration (FDA) approved the generic form of Ambien, making the drug widely available.
+Other products have the same active ingredients as Ambien but under a different name.

 GABA and GABA receptors:

-Gaba is a potent inhibitory neurotransmitter that binds to its receptors (GABA receptors) on neurons to reduce neuronal activity and thus reducing fear, anxiety, etc. Ambien is a third generation of Gaba receptor agonist, which enhances the function of Gaba.
-So although it is less habitual than first generation synthetic compounds, it became clear that Ambien still had addictive effects after the Gaba system was identified.
+Gaba is a potent inhibitory neurotransmitter that binds to its receptors (GABA receptors) on neurons to reduce neuronal activity, thus reducing fear, anxiety, etc. Ambien is a third generation of Gaba receptor agonist, which enhances the function of Gaba.
+So, although it is less habitual than first-generation synthetic compounds, it became clear that Ambien still had addictive effects after the Gaba system was identified.

 The FDA:

 At one point, several lawsuits were filed against the manufacturers.
 Most of the lawsuits dealt with claims of sleepwalking caused by the drug.
 Consumers believed that insufficient information about the drug was properly labeled.
 In 2013, the FDA approved label changes for the recommended dosage size of Ambien to be halved since numerous reports emerged of individuals waking up in the morning with Ambien still in their system, weakening their mental and physical functions.
-This was also due to the fact that it was found that zolpidem takes a longer time to be released from women’s bodies than men.
-The side effects associated with Ambien range anywhere from mild to severe, including the possibility for inducing addiction.
-Ambien abuse is a serious matter but can be treated through rehab programs which will help through withdrawal symptoms and bring your life back to normal.
+This was also because it was found that zolpidem takes longer to be released from women’s bodies than men.
+Ambien’s side effects range from mild to severe, including the possibility of inducing addiction.

 Ambien article - image 2It’s important to know the history of any drug before you decide to go ahead and purchase it.
 Initially, the manufacturers will most likely only promote the positive effects, as they are trying to sell a product at the end of the day.
-But with the passage of time, more and more people will use it and discovering the not so pleasant side effects will come to light.
+But with time, more and more people will use it, and discovering the not-so-pleasant side effects will come to light.
 Ambien is made for short-term use, usually for only around 10 weeks.
-All drugs need to be administered with caution, and prolonged usage of Ambien or similar drugs could create a dependency on them.
-Make sure you are always well informed.
+All drugs must be cautiously administered, and prolonged usage of Ambien or similar drugs could create a dependency on them.
+Make sure you are always well-informed.
+Be sure to talk to your doctor if you’re worried about prolonged use.